 In my own family’s lean times we have cut back significantly on our meat consumption, but this would never do for Mrs. Wooding.
 There are a hundred and fifty pages dedicated to elegant meat entreés – nearly two thirds of the book.
 Mrs. Wooding believes that meat the “hub” of the meal and advises the homemaker to set aside a quarter of her food budget for meat.
 Her secret to budgeting is to avoid expensive cuts of meat.
 Why use steak when ground beef, eye round, or chuck roast can be used instead?
 Why buy six chicken legs when a chicken only has two?
 Use the whole chicken and pay half the price.
 Meals are dressed in sauces or preparations usually reserved for more expensive cuts, without using expensive ingredients.
 If you have leftover meat save it for salads or sandwiches.
 There is a short chapter on meatless dishes, with oddities such as Southern Peanut Loaf and a spaghettini-and-Velveeta casserole, but it’s clear that this isn’t where Mrs. Wooding’s heart is.

 The budgeting principles are in many ways timeless (and perhaps axiomatic) but the recipes that were dollar-stretchers in the 1970s aren’t necessarily budget items in the twenty-first century.
-For example, there are dozens of recipes for lamb and veal which – when The Smart Shopper’s Cookbook was written – were plentiful and more reasonably priced.
+For example, there are dozens of recipes for lamb and veal.
+At the time lamb and veal prices were much lower, with lamb marketed as a budget alternative to steak.
 In the intervening decades lamb consumption has declined precipitously and veal has largely fallen out of vogue.
 Prices for lamb and veal have risen accordingly.
 When making Mrs. Wooding’s delicious Lamb Curry Tomato Soup the ground lamb was only marginally less expensive than a ribeye steak on special.
 The pendulum swings the other way as well.
 Favorable trade agreements have dramatically reduced prices for fresh vegetables and made certain delicacies more affordable and available year round.
 For example, Mrs. Wooding rails on the excesses of out-of-season avocados, but for the twenty-first century American shopper inexpensive high quality avocados are available from Mexico year round.

 Mock-Steak Joubey is one of the more entertaining recipes in The Smart Shopper’s Cookbook.
 To some degree it captures the essence of the cookbook – making elegant meals with ground meat or inexpensive cuts – but very few of the recipes take that charge quite so literally.
 Mock-Steak Joubey actually fashions a ground meat patty to look like a steak – bone, fat cap, and all.
 That’s not the norm for The Smart Shopper’s Cookbook, but it’s too much fun not to show you here.
 I will admit that I haven’t got the faintest idea what a joubey is and Google isn’t any help.
 It’s delicious either way, a rose by any other name and all that.